rburawes/webtutorials/README.md

 webtutorials
 ============

-This is a collections of codes that I've used during my self-study and review on Java EE technologies.
+These are sample codes that I've used during my self-study and review on Java EE technologies.
+Feel free to use or copy them.

 1. Servlets, JSP and JSTL
 2. EJB's session beans and MDB
 3. JPA

 WebSample Project: